Mathu025/travel-booking-system/README.md

 - git clone <https://github.com/Mathu025/travel-booking-system>

-- Press Code . if opened from external terminal to open in VS Code.
+- Press code . if opened from external terminal to open in VS Code.

 ### Create a virtual env and install dependencies